flowr-analysis/flowr/wiki/Dataflow Graph.md

-_This document was generated automatically from '/home/happy-feet/git/phd/flowr-field/flowr/src/documentation/print-dataflow-graph-wiki.ts' on 2024-09-23, 09:29:19 UTC presenting an overview of flowR's dataflow graph (version: 2.0.25, using R version 4.4.1)._
+_This document was generated automatically from '/home/happy-feet/git/phd/flowr-field/flowr/src/documentation/print-dataflow-graph-wiki.ts' on 2024-09-23, 11:35:04 UTC presenting an overview of flowR's dataflow graph (version: 2.0.25, using R version 4.4.1)._

 This page briefly summarizes flowR's dataflow graph, represented by DataflowGraph in [`./src/dataflow/graph/graph.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/dataflow/graph/graph.ts).
 In case you want to manually build such a graph (e.g., for testing), you can use the builder in [`./src/dataflow/graph/dataflowgraph-builder.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/dataflow/graph/dataflowgraph-builder.ts).
 This wiki page focuses on explaining what such a dataflow graph looks like!

-Please be aware that the accompanied [dataflow information](#dataflow-information) contains things besides the graph, like the entry and exit points of the subgraphs, and currently active references (see [below](#dataflow-information)).
+Please be aware that the accompanied [dataflow information](#dataflow-information) returned by _flowR_ contains things besides the graph, like the entry and exit points of the subgraphs, and currently active references (see [below](#dataflow-information)).
+Additionally, you may be interested in the set of [Unknown Side Effects](#unknown-side-effects) marking calls which _flowR_ is unable to handle correctly.